 You want to see plenty of beauty as a solo female traveler, so you can show your family and friends why exploring the world alone is worth the hassle and anxiety.
 In Canada, your camera and hiking boots will help prepare for a real visual treat.
 I promise.
 Go enjoy the fresh air.

 Go to Great Cities as You Solo Travel in Canada

 Are you more of a city gal than an outdoorsy type?
 No problem!
 Canada’s got your vacation needs covered, too.
 Personally, I’ll never forget the 48 hours I spent in Vancouver or the way I broke my travel budget in Montreal.
 Memories for life!

 Shopping, parks, museums galore!
 Each city is very unique, too.

 For example, my solo trip to Vancouver left me feeling confident, because I learned to navigate the bus system all on my own!
 Not to mention, unwinding in Stanley Park was a perfect way to relax after my epic camping trip across the western section of the country.

 Meanwhile, in Montreal, I seriously felt as if I had been transported to France without the long painful flight.
 So awesome.
 And the food?
 Was divine.
 You need to go for poutine even if you’re on a diet, I mean it.

 And even though every city has areas to avoid, I found Vancouver and Montreal to be very safe.
 I don’t think I was bothered once, actually.

-Are you planning any trips to Canada?
+Are you planning to try solo travel in Canada?
 What are your favorite places to visit in Canada?
 Why?
+Do you think Canada is perfect for solo female travel?
 Share all your thoughts in the comments!